 Q: How can I donate materials to Special Collections?
 What types of materials do you accept as donations?

 A: Please see our Booth Center giving page for information on gifts.
-Regarding gifts of rare books, manuscript, or primary source materials please contact Meg Oakley, Acting Director, Booth Family Center for Special Collections.
+Regarding gifts of rare books, manuscript, or primary source materials please contact Keith Gorman, Director, Booth Family Center for Special Collections.
 Regarding gifts to the University Art Collection please contact LuLen Walker, Art Collection Curator.

 Q: How do I make a monetary donation to support the Library’s collections and services?